Functor Wizardry

 - Episodes consolidate into semantic knowledge (epmem → smem)

-- Semantic knowledge consolidates into procedures (smem → pmem)
+- Semantic knowledge shapes procedures (smem → pmem)

 - Procedures generate new episodes (pmem → epmem)